Tightness in contact metric 3-manifolds: Examples

 \section{Examples}

 In this section we apply our theorems to several examples.
 In particular in the first subsection we look at situations where Theorem~\ref{thm:hyp-criterion} can be used to prove tightness of contact structures.
-In the following section we consider overtwisted contact structure and compare the estimate we have on the tightness radius to the actual tightness radius.
-Finally in the last section we compare the estimates from Theorem~\ref{thm:hyp-criterion} with the weaker estimates from Theorem~\ref{thm:geometric}.
+In the following subsection we consider overtwisted contact structures and compare the estimate we have on the tightness radius to the actual tightness radius.